Guidelines for Financial Aid

 Who is NOT eligible to apply?

-What qualifies as an emergency?
+What qualifies as a “serious” emergency?

 What paperwork do I need to apply?